 Why is Sugar not Allowed on Keto?

-We've gone through times when white sugar was announced evil and brown sugar was recommended instead of it.
+We've gone through times when white sugar was announced as evil and brown sugar was recommended instead.
 But at the end of the day, sugar is sugar, regardless of its color.
 If you're on a keto diet, you can't consume any type of sugar.
 Why is that?

-The key to a keto diet is to achieve and maintain the state of ketosis when the glucose level in your body is low enough to motivate the body to use the stored fats as a source of energy through ketone bodies.
+Sugar, whether white or brown, is essentially pure carbohydrate, which makes it incompatible with a ketogenic diet.
+The keto lifestyle prioritizes achieving and maintaining a state of ketosis, where the glucose level in your body is low enough to motivate the body to use the stored fats as a source of energy through ketone bodies.
 It's primarily ensured by drastically reducing carb intake and increasing the consumption of healthy fats.

-Sugar increases blood sugar levels very fast and causes the brain to release dopamine, which is responsible for the satisfaction and happiness that you might feel after consuming a sweet candy or a doughnut (before the feeling of guilt steps in, of course).
+The addictive qualities of sugar make it doubly challenging.
+When consumed, sugar triggers dopamine release, which is responsible for the satisfaction and happiness that you might feel after consuming a sweet candy or a doughnut (before the feeling of guilt steps in, of course).
+Moreover, sugar consumption contributes to significant blood sugar spikes and fluctuating insulin levels, which can exacerbate issues such as insulin resistance and metabolic syndrome.

-Sugar is a carbohydrate, and the intake of carbohydrates on a keto diet should be strictly limited to avoid spikes in blood sugar or insulin levels.
+Sugar is a carbohydrate, and the intake of carbohydrates on a keto diet should be strictly limited to avoid increased insulin and blood sugar levels.
 It's best to avoid sugar completely, including white sugar, brown sugar, table sugar, or any syrups containing sugar.
 Limiting the intake of carbohydrates can help reduce sugar cravings and control your appetite.

+Hidden sugars pose an additional obstacle for keto dieters.
 Remember also that you might be consuming sugar even if you don't add it to any of your meals.
 There's plenty of hidden sugar in almost any product that you buy at a store unless it's clearly stated that the product contains no sugar.
 Be it ketchup, mayonnaise, yogurt, or breakfast cereals - if you don't look closely enough, you can end up with a substantial consumption of sugar.
+It's, therefore, always advised to check the nutrition facts label when buying ready-made products.

 Different Types of Keto-Friendly Sweeteners